Central & South America

 Surf

-Whether you’ve never surfed before or you’re a borderline pro, there is a wave for you in Santa Teresa.
+Whether you’ve never surfed or you’re a borderline pro, there is a wave for you in Santa Teresa.
 Advanced surfers will want to check out Suck Rock, La Lora and Playa Santa Teresa, while novices should head to Playa Carmen and Playa Hermosa.
 No matter where you’re staying in Santa Teresa, your accommodation will be able to help you with board rentals, lessons and tips so have a chat with them when you arrive.

 Saturday Organic Market